vasanthk/InView-jQuery-Plugin/README.md

-# InView-Tracker
+# InView jQuery Plugin

-Watch elements on the page and fire events when it is first viewed.
+Watch elements on the page (#id elements) and fire a callback function when it is viewed.
-Dependencies: jQuery, lodash (Scroll throttling)

-## License
-Licensed under the MIT and GPL licenses.